-October 13, 2017 Last day to mail/postmark your voter registration form for General Election and last day for in-person registration at a board of elections office (forms must be received by 10/18/17).
+Last day to mail/postmark your voter registration form (forms must be received by 10/16/19) for General Election and last day for in-person registration at a board of elections office.
 Also the last day to change your party affiliation.

 Students with Disabilities:

 The Disability Resource Center serves as the campus site coordinator for those that request or apply for accommodations or services with the location.
 The staff in the Disability Resource Center will assist those students that request accommodations with completing and submitting their voter registration materials.
-The Disability Resource Center is located in Student Union 211 or can be contacted at 845-257-3020.
+The Disability Resource Center is located on the 2nd floor of the Haggerty Administration Building, or can be contacted at 845-257-3020.